 So with that, I’m just going to keep it short today.
 This is my favourite time of year, this micro/in-between season of bright, cool and dry days.
 Maybe a little summery thunderstorm here and there.
 It tends to make me a touch sentimental while giving a clear focus for what’s ahead at the same time.
 Renewed purpose, eyes up to the moon, creativity and inspiration is everywhere you could find it.
 It’s a generous time in my corner of the world.
 Hope you’re all wrapping yourselves up in it too :) xo

-notes: It’s pretty crucial to cook the eggplant until it’s way tender, like a solid 15 minute simmer.
+NOTES: It’s pretty crucial to cook the eggplant until it’s VERY tender, like a solid 15 minute simmer.
 Also, there’s a lot of salty bits in the caponata so maybe taste the finished product before you season the whole thing.

 big glug of olive oil

 1 clove of garlic, rough chopped

 handful of green olives, pitted + rough chopped

 salt + pepper

 handful of small tomatoes, halved